Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 SDK configuration

-The Optimizely Feature Experimentation SDKs are highly configurable and can meet the needs of any production environment, but adequate scaling may require overriding some default behavior to best meet the needs of your application.
+The Feature Experimentation SDKs are configurable to meet the needs of any production environment.
+However, adequate scaling may require overriding some default behavior to better align with your application's needs.

 Logger

-Verbose logs are critical.
-The default no-operation SDK logger gives you the scaffolding to create a custom logger.
+Enable verbose logging.
+Each SDK’s default no-operation logger provides a custom logger framework.
 It is fully customizable and can support use cases like writing logs to an internal logging service or vendor.
 However, it is intentionally non-functional out-of-the-box.
 Create a logger that suits your needs and pass it to the Optimizely client.

-For more information, see the documentation for the logger and the SimpleLogger reference implementation.
+For information, see the documentation for the logger and the SimpleLogger reference implementation.

 Error handler

-In a production environment, errors must be handled consistently across the application.
-The Optimizely Feature Experimentation SDKs allow you to provide a custom error handler to catch configuration issues like an unknown experiment key or unknown event key.
-This handler should cause the application to fail gracefully to deliver a normal user experience.
-It should also ping an external service, like Sentry, to alert the team of an issue.
+In a production environment, you must handle errors consistently across the application.
+The Optimizely Feature Experimentation SDKs let you provide a custom error handler to catch configuration issues like an unknown experiment key or unknown event key.
+This handler should let the application fail gracefully, maintaining a normal user experience.
+It should also send alerts to an external service, such as Sentry, to alert the team of an issue.

 🚧